Here’re the Reasons for the Collapse of Cryptocurrency Markets

 - Regulators are Cracking Down

 Governments all around the world are showing their concerns over the sudden rise in crypto markets, which they believe are helping criminals in money laundering practices.
+It’s better to add an AML Compliance Program.
 Some countries, like China, have completely banned crypto platforms while others are creating a legal framework to control illegal activities.

 According to researched reports, money that is used for illegal practices accounted for almost half of the trading volume when crypto markets were trading at an all-time high.
 Therefore, the crackdown from regulators has been hurting crypto market volume and prices.